allegroflare/allegro_flare/documentation/tutorials/Achievements.md

 ## Achievements

 Achievements happen when your gamer has reached some goal, collected some number of items, or done anything that unlocks a feature or reward.
-These achievements can vary based on a bunch of stuff in your game, but they all inherently follow the same shape:
+The kind of achievements you might have can vary depending on your game, but they all inherently follow the same shape:

 ```cpp